IvanSchulz/SolidCP/SolidCP/Sources/Tools/Guacamole/SolidCPAuthenticationProvider/ReadMe.txt

   their own unique vlan using vlan routing and a firewall to manage traffic.
 The configuration guide includes software firewall configuration on both servers, however it does not cover network design in detail.

-  When a SolidCP user signs into the portal and navigates to their vm, they will be presented with an 'Open Console' button that sits just below the vm thumbnail image.
+  When a FuseCP user signs into the portal and navigates to their vm, they will be presented with an 'Open Console' button that sits just below the vm thumbnail image.
 Additionally, the page will contain links to open the console in different resolutions.
 Establishing a console connection is as easy as clicking the 'Open Console' button.
 A browser window will open and display the vm console.

   What happens behind the scenes is a little more technical.
-SolidCP creates an encrypted connection string that contains all of the information needed to establish the connection and opens the browser window with an https url that contains the encrypted string.
+FuseCP creates an encrypted connection string that contains all of the information needed to establish the connection and opens the browser window with an https url that contains the encrypted string.
 The url points to the Nginx server.
-The request is then proxied to Tomcat and processed by Guacamole using the SolidCP authentication extension.
+The request is then proxied to Tomcat and processed by Guacamole using the FuseCP authentication extension.
 The extension will tell Guacamole to accept or reject the request.
 If rejected, the user will be presented with the Guacamole home page.
-This is typically the result of an expired link which can occur if the clocks and timezones of the SolidCP server and the Guacamole server are not in sync.
+This is typically the result of an expired link which can occur if the clocks and timezones of the FuseCP server and the Guacamole server are not in sync.
 If accepted, the extension provides Guacamole with the information required to establish a connection.
 Guacamole then attempts to establish vmconnect with Hyper-V.  Hyper-V will accept or reject the request.
 It's also possible that Guacamole cannot reach the Hyper-V host at all.
 In all of these cases, the user will be presented with a 'login failed' screen.
 This is